lancehsimmons/Fnord/README.md

   - how: how posting and void posting works
   - post: write to api and render posts to root
   - tools: text scrambler and text folder place holders for added functionality later
-  - abyss: placeholder abyss page rendering example of a limited conglomeration of all posts

 ## POST-MVP